dseum22/formsender-js/README.md

   GmailApp.sendEmail(receiver, 'New Msg from formsender.js', formattedbody);
 }
 ```
-*Note: JSON keys are set automatically to the "name" attribute of the HTML form's inputs.*
+*Note: JSON keys are set automatically to the "name" attribute of the HTML form's inputs so you can set your HTML inputs to whatever name*
 <br>
 If you have more experience with Google Apps Script, you can further customize by using spreadsheets as a response database instead of receiving emails (I will personally add example code soon so that Google spreadsheet can be used).
 <br>